A gunman opened fire as a band played at a California biker bar, leaving 3 dead and 6 wounded

 TRABUCO CANYON, Calif.
-(AP) — The cover band at the historic Southern California biker bar had just launched into their next song when the gunman walked in and opened fire.
+(AP) — The cover band at the historic Southern California biker bar had just launched into their next song when the gunman walked in and began firing.

 Some froze, others ran as the bullets flew inside busy Cook's Corner, which was holding its weekly spaghetti night on Wednesday.